 In most cases, speeding is not necessarily intentional, but rather a poor habit.
 Violators are often local residents who live in the neighborhood and are unaware they are speeding.

-For more information about these programs, to schedule these programs, or to request additional enforcement email the City of Hillsboro Police Department or call 503-681-6190.
+To request additional traffic enforcement, email the City of Hillsboro Police Department or call 503-681-6190.

 Phase II: Engineering

 Occasionally, when education and enforcement are not effective, roadway features must be changed to address traffic safety concerns.

 Read our Neighborhood Traffic Calming Guide to learn more about how we work with the community to address speeding concerns.

 Speed zones help traffic move safely and efficiently.
 They also balance the needs of drivers, pedestrians, and cyclists with the needs of those who live and work along public roads.